-This document serves as the Terrestrial Biodiversity SSVR for the proposed Project, and includes information relating to the Terrestrial Biodiversity, Plant Species and Animal Species themes (Note: a separate bird specialist study is being conducted for the proposed Project.
+Pursuant to the DFFE Screening Tool Report for the proposed Project site (completed in March 2025), this document serves as the Terrestrial Biodiversity Site Sensitivity Verification Report (SSVR) for the proposed Project, and includes information relating to the Terrestrial Biodiversity, Plant Species and Animal Species themes (Note: a separate bird specialist study is being conducted for the proposed Project.
 Bird species were therefore not assessed as part of the sensitivity verification process detailed in this SSVR).

-During the site sensitivity verification, the Terrestrial Biodiversity, Animal Species and Plant Species themes were assessed to be low sensitivity, and as such this updated SSVR has been compiled in line with the following standard:
+During the initial site sensitivity verification, the Terrestrial Biodiversity, Animal Species and Plant Species themes were assessed to be low sensitivity, and as such this updated SSVR has been compiled in line with the following norms/standards: